Collaborative Belief Reasoning with LLMs for Efficient Multi-Agent Collaboration: Additional Environment Details

 \section{Additional Environment Details}

-We evaluate our methods and baseline methods on two challenging embodied multi-agent benchmarks: ThreeDWorld Multi-Agent Transport (TDW-MAT) and Communicative Watch-And-Help (C-WAH).
-We follow CoELA\citep{Zhang2023BuildingCE} and the detailed descriptions of these benchmarks are provided below.
+\duo{Following CoELA~\citep{Zhang2023BuildingCE}}, we evaluate our methods and baselines on two challenging embodied multi-agent benchmarks with open-ended environments: ThreeDWorld Multi-Agent Transport (TDW-MAT) and Communicative Watch-And-Help (C-WAH).
+Detailed descriptions of these benchmarks are provided below.